-The four SNPs associated with severe disease remained significant after adjusting for population stratification (data not shown).
-Another SNP, rs3744714 (DHX33) on chromosome 17, was revealed as significant after adjusting for sex, influenza vaccination, hypertension, obesity and diabetes.
+The four SNPs associated with severe disease remained significant after adjusting for population stratification (not shown).
+Another SNP, rs3744714 (DHX33) on chromosome 17 was revealed as significant after adjusting for gender, influenza vaccination, hypertension, obesity and diabetes.
 Interestingly, three of the genes with risk SNPs found in this study, RPAIN, C1QBP and DHX33, are located in close proximity to each other on the short arm of chromosome 17 (17p13.2-13.3).
-These three significant SNPs, rs8070740, rs3786054 and rs3744714 on chromosome 17, were all in high linkage disequilibrium (fig. 2 and online supplementary fig. 2S).
+These three significant SNPs, rs8070740, rs3786054 and rs744714 on chromosome 17, were in all high LD, Figures 2 and 2S.

-After adjusting for obesity, diabetes and arterial hypertension, all five risk SNPs identified remained significantly associated with susceptibility to severe pneumonia (p<0.0001) (table 3).
-After adjusting for age, sex and smoking, the SNPs in FCGR2A (rs1801274, chromosome 1) and C1QBP (rs3786054, chromosome 17) remained significantly associated with severe pneumonia at the 5×10^{-5} level.
+After adjusting for obesity, diabetes and arterial hypertension respectively, all five risk SNPs identified remained significantly associated with susceptibility to severe pneumonia (p<0.0001), Table 3.
+After adjusting for age, gender and smoking, respectively, the SNPs in FCGR2A (rs1801274, chromosome 1) and C1QBP (rs3786054, chromosome 17) remained significantly associated with severe pneumonia at the 5×10^{-5} level.

-We also matched cases and controls using the criteria of the same sex and age ± 5 yrs; 68 matched pairs were found.
-Conditional logistic analysis based on these 68 pairs showed similar estimated ORs to those in our unconditional analysis (online supplementary table 1S).
+We also matched cases and controls using the criteria of the same gender and age of ± 5 years; 68 matched pairs were found.
+Conditional logistic analysis based on these 68 pairs showed similar estimated ORs as those in our unconditional analysis (Table 1S).